There is no such thing as creating the perfect audiogram.

 Is transcription necessary?
 Not at all.
 We recently ran a test where, for our audience, the headliner video without transcription actually performed better than the one with transcription.

-With that said, adding captions to your Headliners is beneficial for those who don’t want to turn on sound and it helps with accessibility for people who are hearing impaired.
+With that said, adding captions to your Headliners is beneficial for those who don’t want to turn on the sound, and it helps with accessibility for people who are hearing impaired.

-Ultimately, if you are trying to decide between one clip with transcription or three without I’d recommend playing the odds and having three separate clips & including a quote from the clip on the background image.
+Ultimately, if you are trying to decide between one clip with transcription or three without, I’d recommend playing the odds and having three separate clips and including a quote from the clip on the background image.